 Bushy Park, Dublin, Public park in Terenure, Ireland

-The grounds began as a private estate around 1700 under Arthur Bushe, and took their current name in 1772 when John Hobson purchased the property.
+The grounds started as a private estate around 1700 under Arthur Bushe and took the name they carry today in 1772 when John Hobson bought the property.
+It was later taken over by Dublin City and opened to the public during the 20th century.

-The Saturday market in this space brings together local food producers and craftspeople, who set up stalls while musicians perform, drawing neighbors and visitors into the park's community life.
+The Saturday market brings together local food producers and craftspeople who set up stalls while musicians perform nearby, drawing neighbors from across Terenure into the grounds.
+It takes place regularly and gives the park a role at the heart of community life that goes well beyond a simple green space.

 The community of curious travelers